MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/eap-configuration.md

 -   The certificate must have at least one of the following EKU properties:

     -   Client Authentication.
-As defined by RFC 5280, this is a well-defined OID with value 1.3.6.1.5.5.7.3.2.
+As defined by RFC 5280, this property is a well-defined OID with value 1.3.6.1.5.5.7.3.2.
     -   Any Purpose.
-This is an EKU defined and published by Microsoft, and is a well-defined OID with value 1.3.6.1.4.1.311.10.12.1.
+This property is an EKU-defined one and is published by Microsoft, and is a well-defined OID with value 1.3.6.1.4.1.311.10.12.1.
 The inclusion of this OID implies that the certificate can be used for any purpose.
-The advantage of this EKU over the All Purpose EKU is that additional non-critical or custom EKUs can still be added to the certificate for effective filtering.
+The advantage of this EKU over the All Purpose EKU is that other non-critical or custom EKUs can still be added to the certificate for effective filtering.
     -   All Purpose.
-As defined by RFC 5280, if a CA includes EKUs to satisfy some application needs, but does not want to restrict usage of the key, the CA can add an EKU value of 0.
+As defined by RFC 5280, if a CA includes EKUs to satisfy some application needs, but doesn't want to restrict usage of the key, the CA can add an EKU value of 0.
 A certificate with such an EKU can be used for all purposes.

 -   The user or the computer certificate on the client must chain to a trusted root CA.
--   The user or the computer certificate does not fail any one of the checks that are performed by the CryptoAPI certificate store, and the certificate passes requirements in the remote access policy.
+-   The user or the computer certificate doesn't fail any one of the checks that are performed by the CryptoAPI certificate store, and the certificate passes requirements in the remote access policy.
--   The user or the computer certificate does not fail any one of the certificate object identifier checks that are specified in the Internet Authentication Service (IAS)/Radius Server.
+-   The user or the computer certificate doesn't fail any one of the certificate object identifier checks that are specified in the Internet Authentication Service (IAS)/Radius Server.
 -   The Subject Alternative Name (SubjectAltName) extension in the certificate contains the user principal name (UPN) of the user.

 The following XML sample explains the properties for the EAP TLS XML, including certificate filtering.